Ravindran Kannan

-Before joining Microsoft, he was the William K. Lanman Jr. Professor of Computer Science and Professor of Applied Mathematics at Yale University.
-He has also taught at MIT, CMU and IISc.
+Ravi was a Principal Researcher at Microsoft Research Lab, India.
+Before joining Microsoft, he was William K. Lanman Jr. Professor of Computer Science and Professor of Applied Mathematics at Yale University.
+Prior to that he has been on the faculty of CMU and MIT.
 The ACM Special Interest Group on Algorithms and Computation Theory (SIGACT) presented its 2011 Knuth Prize to Ravi Kannan for developing influential algorithmic techniques aimed at solving long-standing computational problems.
-He also served on the Mathematical Sciences jury for the Infosys Prize in 2012 and 2013.